Novavax says Taiwan has opted to get firm's COVID-19 vaccine via COVAX | Health

 - United States

-Taiwan has chosen to get the Novavax Inc COVID-19 vaccine via the COVAX global sharing scheme, the company said on Friday, which would add much needed additional shots to the island's immunisation programme.
+Taiwan has chosen to get the Novavax Inc COVID-19 vaccine via the COVAX global sharing scheme, the company said on Friday, which would add much-needed shots to the island's immunization program.

 Taiwan's vaccine orders include 4.76 million doses from COVAX, though so far it has only received slightly more than 600,000 from the scheme, all AstraZeneca PLC shots.
 Novavax, in an emailed statement, said it already had an agreement to supply its vaccine to the COVAX facility.

 "Taiwan has opted to receive doses of NVX-CoV2373 through COVAX," it said, referring to the vaccine's name and without giving details.
-Taiwan Health Minister Chen Shih-chung said this week the government had been in talks with Novavax, though also did not provide details in terms of numbers or a timeline.
+Taiwan Health Minister Chen Shih-Chung told reporters on Friday that apart from COVAX they were planning to talk about getting a "related quantity" direct from the company.
+He did not elaborate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)